Question 12·Hard·Cross-Text Connections

 - “Indispensable” means absolutely necessary; cannot be replaced.

-- So Text 1 is not just saying predators help; it is saying recovery cannot happen without large predators.
+- So Text 1 is claiming recovery cannot happen without large predators.

-Chen concludes that wolves can facilitate forest recovery, but human interventions can, in many cases, substitute for large predators.
+Chen concludes that wolves can facilitate recovery, but that human interventions can, in many cases, substitute for large predators.

-Choose the option that matches Text 2’s stance
+Select the option that matches Text 2’s stance and evidence

-Therefore, the correct answer is: By contesting the claim, citing evidence that culls and fencing can yield plant biodiversity gains comparable to those achieved where large predators are present, indicating such predators are not strictly essential.
+Therefore, the correct answer is: By contesting the claim, citing evidence that culls and fencing produced outcomes similar to those in wolf reserves, suggesting predators are not strictly essential.